TuomasKiviaho/org.codehaus.cargo.container.osgi/README.md

 that could utilize the Provider API.
 Idea is to grab control of the forking of the process and instead run the tests inside OSGi framework.
 This is done using both Apache Felix Gogo and Remote Shell that provide a lightweight remoting via CLI over telnet.
-JMX and other mechanisms such as fullblown D-OSGi were considered but this aproach was closest to the spirit of Surefire Booter API.
+JMX and other mechanisms such as full blown D-OSGi were considered but this approach was closest to the spirit of Surefire Booter API.

 Usage: